DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

 3. How can Cyclistic use digital media to influence casual riders to become members?

-## How to answer the questions / can we answers the questiosn with the current data
+## How to answer the questions / can we answers the questions with the current data

 1.  split the data in 2 groups see if there are different trends
 2.  see if there is something that is the difference that causes people